kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 which encodes informations about the existing classes in the state of Starknet by mapping class hashes to their.
 This class tree is itself a part of the Starknet State Commitment, which is verified on Ethereum during state updates.
+The class itself is stored in the nodes (both sequencers and full nodes) of Starknet.

 Implementing this solution would require us to declare a new class everytime a contract is deployed using Kakarot.
 This new class would contain the EVM